Principal Scientist of Marine Biodiversity, Queensland Museum Tropics

 Investigating the hidden and uncatalogued biodiversity within marine ecosystems.
 Leveraging advanced bioinformatics and museum collections to quantify what is missing from current ecological models.

 Translating complex genomic data into public knowledge.
-Currently collaborating on initiatives such as the TUMRA program exhibition, while actively managing the transition and digitization of vital taxonomic collections.
+Actively directing the curation, transition, and digitization of vital taxonomic collections at the Queensland Museum Tropics.